Yep, we’re talking family photo posing ideas! And amazing pictures your clients will cherish for years to come!

 Related: How to Take Bokeh Photos

-When shooting on a beach, open shade is rare so you’ll either be wanting an overcast day when the sun is filtered through clouds, or you’ll need to shoot during the golden hours of the day, which is the 1-2 hours before sunset or after sunrise.
+When shooting family portrait poses on a beach, open shade is rare.
+So, you’ll either be wanting an overcast day when the sun is filtered through clouds, or you’ll need to shoot during the golden hours of the day.
+That’s the 1-2 hours before sunset or after sunrise.

 Related: Shooting in the Golden Hour

-Too many patterns and colours in subjects clothing can work to distract and is a form of clutter in photos.
+Too many patterns and colors on the subjects’ clothing can distract and is a form of clutter in photos.

-Aim to keep it simple with classic patterns such as stripes, spots and checks, and by ensuring a good mix of solids and patterns (more solids than patterns).
-Look for outfits that compliment one another in varying tones within a colour family, without being matchy-matchy in a cheesy way.
+Aim to keep outfits simple with classic patterns such as stripes, spots and checks.
+You can also do that by ensuring a good mix of solids and patterns (more solids than patterns).
+Look for outfits that compliment one another in varying tones within a color family, without being matchy-matchy in a cheesy way.

-Framing our subjects using the environment or architecture is a great way to draw your viewers eye directly to your subject, and create an impactful composition.
+Framing our subjects using the environment or the architecture is a great way to draw your viewers eye directly to the subject.
+It will also create an impactful composition.